unblinking/recipe-report/README.md

 CREATE EXTENSION
 ```

 Set an environment variable for `FLYWAY_URL` with the database connection string.
 See the `.env.dev` development mode file for the development example of this environment variable.
 Run the `yarn run flyway` command to download [Flyway](https://flywaydb.org/documentation/).
-Run the `yarn run migrateprod` command to apply [database migrations](https://github.com/nothingworksright/api.recipe.report/tree/main/src/db/migrations).
+Run the `yarn run migrate` command to apply [database migrations](https://github.com/nothingworksright/api.recipe.report/tree/main/migrations).

 Set all of the remaining required environment vars for production.
 See the `.env.dev` development mode file for the required environment variable names.
 For MailerSend integration, also set the `MAILER_SEND_KEY` environment variable to hold a valid production API token.